LAST UPDATED: October 12, 2019

 Something to consider with this backpack is the fabric on the side pockets.
 As you obtain your items, the fabric can scrape your fingers.
 Plus, the elastic flap covering the bottom zipper makes it difficult to quickly access the backpack in emergencies.

-The G4Free backpack offers an impressive 40L, while it is lightweight and durable, thanks to the nylon fabric.
+The G4Free backpack offers an impressive 40L capacity, while it is lightweight and durable, thanks to the nylon fabric.
 This soft and flexible material also allows you to fold it and store it in a drawer when not in use.
 It’s designed for multi-day long trips, so you can find multiple internal and external pockets to store your belongings.
 Some of the interior pockets are padded to protect your tablet and laptop for long haul flights.

 The best feature of this backpack is that only weighs 12 ounces to eliminate any unnecessary strain during hikes.
 The nylon fabric is also water- and tear-resistant, so you don’t have to worry about your backpack ripping during your adventure.